The lattice of varieties of monoids: Other restrictions

 \begin{problem} Find all non-group small chain varieties of monoids $\mathbf X$ such that $L(\mathbf A_n\vee\mathbf X)\cong L(\mathbf A_n)\times L(\mathbf X)$ for any $n\ge 2$. \end{problem}

-In view of Proposition~\ref{selfdual commut} and Fig.~\ref{all chain var}, to solve this problem, it suffices to consider the cases when a small chain variety $\mathbf X$ contains $\mathbf D_1$ and is contained in one of the varieties $\mathbf D$, $\mathbf F$, $\mathbf M_5$ or $\mathbf M_6$.
+In view of Proposition~\ref{selfdual commut or band} and Fig.~\ref{all chain var}, to solve this problem, it suffices to consider the cases when a small chain variety $\mathbf X$ contains $\mathbf D_1$ and is contained in one of the following varieties: $\mathbf D$, $\mathbf F$, $\mathbf M_5$, and $\mathbf M_6$.